-- Planning Your Peekaboo and Spooky Slot Canyon Hike
+- Peekaboo and Spooky Slot Canyons hike details

 Peekaboo and Spooky Slot Canyons are located in Grand Staircase Escalante National Monument, about 26 miles down Hole in the Rock Road and a one-hour drive from Escalante, Utah.
 With Peekaboo and Spooky Slot Canyons, you get to explore two beautiful slot canyons on one 4.2 mile loop hike!

 While the hike is relatively short with minimal elevation gain, the rock scrambling and tight squeezes required to navigate the canyon certainly make for a challenging adventure!
 The unique striped walls and beautiful colors of Peekaboo and Spooky slot canyons make the hike 100% worth the effort.

 The trailhead for Peekaboo and Spooky slot canyons is located in Grand Staircase Escalante National Monument.
 Encompassing over 1 million acres in Southern Utah, Grand Staircase Escalante is one of the largest areas of protected land in the United States.

 It was actually the last area to be cartographed in the U.S. and it still has that rugged, adventurous spirit that characterizes the American West.